Anne Roselle: Career

-Her possible last appearance on a staged full opera was in 1941, in Mozarts Don Giovanni, with her partners Ezio Pinza, Tito Schipa, Margit Bokor, Lőrincz Alváry, conducted by László Halász.
+Her possible last appearance on a staged full opera was in 1941, in Mozart's Don Giovanni, with her partners Ezio Pinza, Tito Schipa, Margit Bokor, Lőrincz Alváry, conducted by László Halász.
 There is a 35 minute long recording of this performance.
 Until 1946, she sang arias at various concerts, too.

 In 1946, she sang in a diverse 'pop' concert at Carnegie Hall, sharing the program with Hungarian pianist Ernö Balogh, Huddie Ledbetter, Mary Lou Williams, Tom Scott, Susan Reed, and others.
 She gave a recital in 1948 at New York's Town Hall performance space.
 She recorded opera arias and songs by Schubert and Hungarian composers to 26 LP discs.

 After she retired from the stage, Roselle taught voice in Philadelphia.
 She was artist-in-residence at Florida Southern College in her later years, until she retired from teaching in 1967.

 Roselle made several recordings in Berlin in the 1920s.
 In 1934, she gave an interview decrying the effect of recorded music on live music.
 In 1971, she gave another interview, grateful to revisit the past through recordings.

-Anne Roselle made her first recordings under her birthname Anna Gyenge for Victor (Camden 1916-17), then followed records for Polydor (Berlin 1926-28 and Paris 1932).
+Anne Roselle made her first recordings under her birthname Anna Gyenge for Victor (Camden 1916–17), then followed records for Polydor (Berlin 1926–28 and Paris 1932).
 In 1948 she recorded in New York for Continental and Remington.